chrisbodhi/newschematic/content/blog/disassembled-go-int-cast.md

 }
 ```

-There's a good bit of setup that happens:
+There's a good bit of setup that happens; `FUNCDATA` and `PCDATA` are used by the garbage collector:

 ```asm
         TEXT    main.Id(SB), NOSPLIT|ABIInternal, $0-8